No products in the cart.

-Many smartphones now have some protection built in, mainly from water ingress and from damage to the display.
+Many smartphones now have some protection built in, such as water ingress and display protection.
 Few, though, go as far as the Cat S60 and the Sonim XP7.
 Both are built to withstand the rigors of tough environments much better than, for example, an iPhone of Samsung Galaxy S. But, if you had to pick one, which manages to deliver the knockout punch?

 |5.82 x 2.89 x 0.50|

 5.39 x 2.84 x 0.82